KANDy: Kolmogorov-Arnold Networks and Dynamical System Discovery: Mathematical Background

 where $\phi_{q,p}:[0,1]\to\mathbb{R}$ and $\Phi_q:\mathbb{R}\to\mathbb{R}$.
 The Kolmogorov-Arnold representation theorem (KAT)~\eqref{eq:KART} is itself a type of dimension reduction for multivariate functions, reducing a multivariate function into sums of univariate functions composed by outer continuous functions.
 However, constructive proofs of KAT are often heavily conditioned, and the inner functions are often ``Cantor-like," non-smooth, fractal, so they may not be learnable in practice~\cite{poggio2020theoretical,girosi1989representation}.
 Because of this pathological behavior, KAT was largely deprioritized in machine learning research, regarded as theoretically justified but useless in practice~\cite{poggio2020theoretical,girosi1989representation}.

-However, Eq.~\eqref{eq:KART} only has two non-linear layers and a small number of terms ($2n+1$) in the hidden layer, \citet{liu2025kan} generalizes this result to a network with arbitrary widths and depths observing that most functions in physics are smooth with sparse compositional structures facilitating Kolmogorov-Arnold representations ~\cite{lin2017does}.
+Following from Eq.~\eqref{eq:KART}, when envisioning this theorem applied to neural network architectures, the proposed architecture has only two non-linear layers and a small number of terms ($2n+1$) in the hidden layer, \citet{liu2025kan} generalizes this result to a network with arbitrary widths and depths observing that most functions in physics are smooth with sparse compositional structures facilitating Kolmogorov-Arnold representations ~\cite{lin2017does}.

 Previous studies investigating the use of KAT to build neural networks~\cite{sprecher2002space,koppen2002training,lin1993realization,lai2021kolmogorov,leni2013kolmogorov,montanelli2020error, he2023optimal} mostly relied on the original depth-2, width-($2n+1$) representation, and many did not have the opportunity to leverage more modern techniques like backpropagation to train the networks.
-In \cite{lai2021kolmogorov} used a depth-2 width-($2n+1$) representation, breaking the curse of dimensionality observed, both empirically and with an approximation theory. \citet{liu2025kan} generalizes the original KAT to arbitrary widths and depths, introducing KANS and highlighting its accuracy and interpretability.
+In \citet{lai2021kolmogorov} used a depth-2 width-($2n+1$) representation, breaking the curse of dimensionality observed, both empirically and with an approximation theory. \citet{liu2025kan} generalizes the original KAT to arbitrary widths and depths, introducing KANS and highlighting its accuracy and interpretability.